 The sessions include activities that cover the key elements of language: Attention and Listening, Vocabulary, Building Sentences, Telling Stories and Conversations.

-The use of iPads for individual and whole class teaching will help to increase learning opportunities for all students due to the wide variety of available learning materials including interactive books and educational apps.
+I-pads have been purchased and are now used across school to engage students into a range of learning experiences across the curriculum areas.
+The use of iPads for individual and whole class teaching has helped to increase learning opportunities for all students due to the wide variety of available learning materials including interactive books and educational apps.
 An iPad classroom has the ability to grab students’ attention and keep them engaged.